derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/09/2022 16:22:51 : 3 Database Admins walked into a NoSQL bar.
+19/09/2022 16:24:51 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Triumphantly, Beth removed Python 2.7 from her server in 2030.
-'Finally!' she said with glee, only to see the announcement for Python 4.4.
+A product manager walks into a bar, asks for drink.
+Bartender says no, but will consider adding later.
 <!-- replace-with-joke ends -->